 Stay – Impulse Control for Dogs and Kids

-Stay is not only an excellent skill for your canine companion, it is also a trick that will teach kids about how to slowly raise the criteria for success – a critical dog training fundamental.
+Stay is not only an excellent skill for dogs, it is also a trick that will teach kids about how to slowly raise the criteria for success – a critical family dog training fundamental.

 Have your child ask the dog to sit.
 Have her say the cue “Staaaay” with a palm open and facing the dog for the hand signal.
-If the dog stays for even 2 seconds, mark/reward.
+If the dog will sit and stay for even 2 seconds, mark and give a treat.

-The trick is to slowly raise the bar, expecting a little more time of staying before mark/rewarding.
+The trick is to slowly raise the bar, expecting a little more time of sit and staying before mark and giving a treat.
 Ignore failure, but if it happens too often, it is time to go back to a shorter period of time and raise the criteria more slowly.

-Once you have a dog that will stay for 30 seconds, you are ready to add some movement to this game.
-Just a little at first, a few steps before mark/rewarding a successful stay.
+Once you have a dog that will sit and stay for 30 seconds, you are ready to add some movement to this game.
+Just a little at first, a few steps before mark/rewarding a successful sit and xstay.
 Eventually, your child can walk around your dog, go into another room, or hide before calling your dog to her.
 What fun!